stucco-archive/bookmarklet/README.md

 ### AppFog
 There is a `var host` in public/index.html, public/modalForm.js, and app.js.
 Switch these if you are running locally or on AppFog.

+To access the redis instance on AppFog:

+    af tunnel stucco-redis

 ### ssl keys

 Note, the server will not work with https pages unless you have server.crt, server.csr, and server.key in the ssl/ directory.